-Education has always seen strong demand in Singapore, driven by parents wanting their children to get into top schools, whichever grade they’re in.
+Education has always been in high demand in Singapore, driven by parents eager to see their children excel in top schools, regardless of their grade level.

-As a result, the cost of education has risen significantly over the years.
+As a result, education costs have climbed significantly over the years.

 Note: All prices are quoted in Singapore dollars (SGD).